COCA Card

 Conversion Process

-The COCA Card requires manual conversion before spending:
+The COCA Card requires manual conversion before spending, though users have two top-up methods:

 The card operates with a single EUR balance rather than supporting multiple currency balances.
-This simplifies the spending process but requires users to actively manage their card balance before making purchases.
+This simplifies the spending process but requires users to actively manage their card balance before making purchases, as there is no real-time pull from the non-custodial wallet at point of sale.

 Geographic Availability

-COCA Card is available in 53 countries across three major regions:
+The COCA Card is available in 53 countries across three major regions, offering prepaid Mastercard services to users in Europe, Asia-Pacific, and Latin America.

 Europe (36 countries)